momostarsky/imebra_git/docs/sop.rst

 - Author: Paolo Brandoli
 - Intended audience: developers

-The scope of this SOP is to explain how to produce a new public release of Imebra.
+The scope of this SOP is to explain how to produce a new public release of Dicomhero.

 A new release can be prepared after features or bugs have been addressed by following :ref:`DEVENH_2`, :ref:`DEVFEAT_3` or :ref:`FIXBUG_2`.